openstack-archive/ironic-webclient/README.md

 ## Other options

-    // Will resolve all the runtime dependencies. npm run bower
+    // Will resolve all the runtime dependencies.
+Remember to commit them. npm run update_dependencies

     // Will package the site.
     npm run package